Skip to article

 What foods can I sell from home in Louisiana?

-Louisiana's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Louisiana's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include meat, poultry, fish, shellfish, dairy.

 About VibeKitchen